-- scintillator strip width plus 0.1 mm tolerance between strips.
-Each rivet is due to receive the hole - 2 drilled at one end of a strip.
-The fibre housing is closed by the optical coupler providing a precise - positioning of each fibre in front of its corresponding PMT channel.
-The frame also provides housing - for the multi-channel PMT and its HV power supply, the monitoring light injection system and the - 5 front-end electronics and the data acquisition cards.
-The low voltage and readout cables are extracted - 6 and routed through a path on the back of the end-caps.
-When closed with its main cover, the light - 7 tightness in the fibre housing is insured. - 8 The end-caps have been constructed by the Aériane company 6.
+- The housing for the free ends of the optical fibres is machined into the foam body.
+The housing is lined with soft black tissue for the sake of protecting the fibre cladding from scratches and increasing the light tightness.
+Every other strip is attached to one end-cap, and so on for the other 32.
+For this, the end-cap is equipped with 32 rivets of 7.3 mm diameter spaced by 52.8 mm, twice the maximum scintillator strip width plus 0.1 mm tolerance between strips.
+Each rivet is due to receive the hole drilled at one end of a strip.
+The fibre housing is closed by the optical coupler providing a precise positioning of each fibre in front of its corresponding PMT channel.
+The frame also provides housing for the multi-channel PMT and its HV power supply, the monitoring light injection system, the frontend electronics and the data acquisition cards.
+The low voltage and readout cables are extracted and routed through a path on the back of the end-caps.
+When closed with its main cover, the light tightness in the fibre housing is ensured. - The end-caps have been constructed by the Aériane company 6 .

-9 3.4 Photodetectors
+3.4 Photodetectors

-- The choice of the photodetector is mainly based on the single photoelectron detection efficiency, the dynamic range, the cost and the geometry.
-Other considerations are gain uniformity among channels, - linearity and cross talk.
-The photodetector chosen for the OPERA Target Tracker is based on the - commercially available 64-channel Hamamatsu H7546 PMT.
-These PMT's are powered by a negative - polarity high voltage (in the following, the absolute value of the high voltage will be given).
-This PMT - has also been chosen for the MINOS [5] near detector and has been extensively evaluated. - Each channel is constituted from two sets of 12 dynodes and covers a surface of $2.3 \times 2.3 \text{ mm}^2$ - 17 (Fig. 13).
-The PMT provides an output of the last dynode number 12.
-This signal common to all - channels could be used as a FAST-OR to trigger the acquisition system or for timing purposes. - Fig. 14 is an example of the uniformity of the channels responses, normalized to 100 and obtained by - 20 full photocathode illumination using a W-lamp [6].
-More advanced studies of the multi-anode PMT - 21 properties have been performed on a purposely developed test bench.
-A computer guided translation - system and the PMT are enclosed in a light-tight box together with a H_2 UV lamp, a band-pass filter - 23 and focalization optics.
-The full area of the photocathode can be scanned with a narrow light spot - with a diameter $< 50 \ \mu m$.
-Alternatively, the photocathode may be illuminated by a WLS fibre glued - to a bloc of scintillator activated by the UV lamp. - 26 Fine scans of the gain distribution and of number of photoelectrons collected inside a single channel - 27 are shown on Fig. 15 and Fig. 16.
-They were obtained with a 1.0 mm fibre and a light intensity - 28 reduced to the single photoelectron level.
-A loss of photoelectrons collection of the order of 6% is
+The choice of the photodetector is mainly based on the single p.e detection efficiency, the dynamic range, the cost and the geometry.
+Other considerations are gain uniformity among channels, linearity and cross talk.
+The photodetector chosen for the OPERA Target Tracker is based on the commercially available 64-channel Hamamatsu H7546 PMT.
+These PMT's are powered by a negative polarity high voltage (in the following, the absolute value of the high voltage will be given).
+This PMT has also been chosen for the MINOS [6] near detector and has been extensively evaluated.

+Each channel contains two sets of 12 dynodes and covers a surface of $2.3 \times 2.3 \text{ mm}^2$ (Fig. 13).
+The PMT provides a common output of the signals on the last dynodes which can be used as a FAST-OR to trigger the acquisition system or for timing purposes.

+Fig. 14 is an example of the uniformity of the channels responses, normalized to 100 and obtained by full photocathode illumination using a W-lamp [7].
+More advanced studies of the multi-anode PMT properties have been performed on a purposely developed test bench.
+A computer guided translation system and the PMT are enclosed in a light-tight box together with a H_2 UV lamp, a band-pass filter and focalization optics.
+The full area of the photocathode can be scanned with a narrow light spot with a diameter $< 50 \ \mu m$.
+Alternatively, the photocathode may be illuminated by a WLS fibre glued